Governor signs income tax cut for individuals and businesses

-OKLAHOMA CITY — Gov. Kevin Stitt on Friday signed legislation that lowers income taxes on individuals and businesses while increasing investment in education.
+OKLAHOMA CITY — Gov. Kevin Stitt has signed legislation that lowers income taxes on individuals and businesses while increasing investment in education.

 House Bill 2962 cuts individual income tax rates by 0.25%, lowering the top rate to 4.75% from 5%.